pwa-builder/pwabuilder-blog/src/docs/ios/build-your-ios-app/build-your-ios-app.md

 Once you've built and tested your app, it's ready to be uploaded to the iOS App Store.

-See [Submit your PWA to the iOS App Store](/docs/ios-app-submission) for a step-by-step guide to publishing your PWA iOS package to the iOS App Store.
+See [Publish your PWA to the iOS App Store](/docs/publish-your-pwa-to-the-ios-app-store) for a step-by-step guide to publishing your PWA iOS package to the iOS App Store.

 ## Need more help?